albirrkarim/mozilla-hubs-installation-detailed/README.md

 **Elixir and Erlang (Elixir 1.12 and erlang version 23)**

-You can installing those with follow [this tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf)
+You can install those with follow [this tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf)

-Becareful about the version of elixir and erlang.
+Be careful about the version of elixir and erlang.

 **Ansible**

-You can use `pip` to install. take a look on this [tutorial](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#from-pip)
+You can use `pip` to install. take a look at this [tutorial](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#from-pip)

 ### 1.1.3 run this command